-- The performance of the Net Asset Value of a Class, as calculated on any given Calculation Day, is greater than that of the reference value ("hurdle rate index value").
+The performance of the Net Asset Value of a Class, as calculated on any given Calculation Day, is greater than that of the reference value ("hurdle rate index value").
 At the time of launch of the Subfund, the hurdle rate index value is defined as 80%MSCI AC World Net EUR Hedged2 and 20% FTSE 3-Month Euro Eurodeposit LCL3, applicable on the relevant Calculation Day.
-The hurdle rate index value will be rebalanced and reassessed yearly in order to reflect the actual composition of the Subfund's portfolio. - The Net Asset Value used in the calculation of a performance fee must be greater than the highest Net Asset Value (prior to deduction of the performance fee) at the end of a calendar year where a performance fee has been paid ("high water mark").
+The hurdle rate index value will be rebalanced and reassessed yearly in order to reflect the actual composition of the Subfund's portfolio.

+Calculation example of the performance fee methodology